Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     will be valid General Config options, but in the future only "pollTime" will be supported.)
 *   allowQueries: This option allows Queries to be received when set to `true'
 *   maxRunningThreads: Optional.
 Only used if `pollTime` has been specified.
-The maximum number of threads running at any given point for polling requests.
+The maximum number of threads running at any given point for polling requests from the specific VANTIQ source.
 Must be a positive integer.
 Default value is 10.
 *   maxQueuedTask: Optional.
 Only used if `pollTime` has been specified.
-The maximum number of queued tasks at any given point for polling requests.
+The maximum number of queued tasks at any given point for polling requests from the specific VANTIQ source.
 Must be a positive integer.
 Default value is 20.
+    *   **NOTE:** The default behavior of the Object Recognition Source is to process the captured frames in parallel.
+If you would like the source to process frames sequentially, then `maxRunningThreads` and `maxQueuedTasks` must both be set to 1.

 ### Options Available for Data Source